Retained Excess Cash Flow definition

 Retained Excess Cash Flow means the cumulative amount of Consolidated Excess Cash Flow (which amount shall not be less than zero) calculated for each Fiscal Year of the Company commencing with the Fiscal Year ending December 31, 2020 for which audited financial statements and a Compliance Certificate have been delivered to the Administrative Agent pursuant to Section 5.1(c) and 5.1(d), equal to the applicable percentages thereof that are not taken into account when calculating the prepayment in respect thereof required under Section 2.13(e) hereof.

-Retained Excess Cash Flow means the cumulative amount equal to the sum of the products obtained for each Excess Cash Flow Period of the Borrower ending on or after December 31, 2015, of (a) 100% minus the ECF Percentage for the applicable Excess Cash Flow Period multiplied by (b) Excess Cash Flow for such Excess Cash Flow Period.
+Retained Excess Cash Flow means, at any time, the cumulative amount, for each Excess Cash Flow Period, of (a) 100% minus the ECF Prepayment Percentage for such Excess Cash Flow Period (or, if Excess Cash Flow is negative for such Excess Cash Flow Period, 100%) multiplied by (b) Excess Cash Flow for such Excess Cash Flow Period (which, for the avoidance of doubt, shall not be less than zero for any single Excess Cash Flow Period).

 Retained Excess Cash Flow means, at any date of determination, an amount equal to (a) the sum of the amounts of Consolidated Excess Cash Flow for all relevant Fiscal Year periods ending on or prior to the date of determination, minus (b) the portion of such Consolidated Excess Cash Flow that has been applied to repay the Term Loans and cash collateralize outstanding Revolving Letters of Credit and LC Facility Letters of Credit pursuant to Section 2.12(d).